groonga/groonga/doc/source/reference/tuning.rst

   ${USER} soft nofile ${MAX_VALUE}
   ${USER} hard nofile ${MAX_VALUE}

-If you run ``groonga`` process by ``groonga`` user and your groonga process needs to open less than 10000 files, use the following configuration::
+If you run Groonga process by ``groonga`` user and your Groonga process needs to open less than 10000 files, use the following configuration::

   groonga soft nofile 10000
   groonga hard nofile 10000

-The configuration is applied after your groonga service is restarted or re-login as your groonga user.
+The configuration is applied after your Groonga service is restarted or re-login as your ``groonga`` user.

 .. _tuning-linux-overcommit-memory: